osteele/gojekyll/README.md

 | [gopkg.in/alecthomas/kingpin.v2](https://github.com/alecthomas/kingpin)  | Alec Thomas | command line and flag parser |
 | [gopkg.in/yaml.v2](https://github.com/go-yaml) | Canonical | YAML support |

 In addition to being totally and obviously inspired by the Jekyll Ruby implementation, Jekyll's solid documentation was indispensible.
-The [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.
+Many of the filter test cases are taken directly from the Jekyll documentation, and the [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.

 The gopher image in the test directory is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Gophercolor.jpg).
 It is used under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).